tdammers/ghc-wiki/newcomers-tutorial.md

 Now go make yourself some coffee while the build runs.

+This may also be a good time to orient yourself on the GHC codebase (see the "Further Reading" section below for some starting points) and configure your editor. (**TODO**: add link to editor configuration page)

 ### A Note To Windows Users

 For the remainder of this document, we will use the Linux/Unix style